aughey/cpp_iterator_filter/README.md

     auto doubled_values = lib::map(odd_values, [](const int &value) { return value * 2; });

     // At this point, nothing has been computed yet.
 The filtering and mapping has been
     // declared, but not yet executed.
-The actual computation happens when the values are
+The actual computation happens in-place when the values are
     // requested.

     for (const auto &value : doubled_values) {